IT | EN

 • Choice of scenic languages

-• Linear, analog, surreal productions
+• Linear, analog, surreal directing

-• Casting and direction of actors
+• Casting and actor direction

-• Stage architecture
+• Scenic architecture

-• Music, costume and set design
+• Music, costume, and scenography